 The Promise of Big Data

-There has been an explosion in the velocity, variety and volume of financial data.
-Social media activity, mobile interactions, server logs, real-time market feeds, customer service records, transaction details, information from existing databases – there’s no end to the flood.
+Social media activity, mobile interactions, server logs, real-time market feeds, customer service records, transaction details, information from existing databases – there’s a lot of data to explore.

-To make sense of these giant data sets, companies are increasingly turning to data scientists for answers.
-These numbers gurus are:
+To make sense of these giant data sets, companies employ data scientists for answers.
+These professionals are:

 - Capturing and analyzing new sources of data, building predictive models and running live simulations of market events